In this article we will show you how you can add a modern Preloader to your SharePoint sites. This will improve the user experience significantly.

 - Under the Site Collection Administration category open the Site collection features link.

 - Enable the SharePoint Server Publishing Infrastructure feature by clicking the Activate button.

 - Navigate to Settings > Site Settings of your Site.

 - Under the Site Actions category open the Manage site features link.

 - Enable the SharePoint Server Publishing feature by clicking the Activate button.

 - This article requires a basic knowledge of the HTML language, and how to edit HTML pages.

-- For the best user experience, we recommend deactivating the Minimal Download Strategy MDS feature (Site Settings > Manage site features)
+- For the best user experience, we recommend deactivating the Minimal Download Strategy MDS feature (Site Settings > Manage site features).

-Note: In case the "Inherit site master page from parent of this site," you need to go to parent site's Site Settings > Site Master Page Settings
+Note: In case of having the Inherit site master page from parent of this site option, you need to go to parent site's Site Settings > Site Master Page Settings.

 Part 1: Building Your Custom Preloader